 ‘My Old Man’s An All Black’ tapped into the controversy about Māori being excluded from the All Black tour to South Africa.

 To launch the tour, the band parodied another Lonnie Donegan song, ‘My Old Man’s A Dustman’ – ‘My Old Man’s An All Black’ tapped into the controversy about Māori being excluded from the All Black tour to South Africa.
 Recorded in primitive conditions at the end of a live show at the Pukekohe Town Hall, it went on to sell 60,000 copies.

 The same tactic was used for the next Showtime Spectacular tour – the story of repeat prison escaper George Wilder was told to the tune of ‘The Wild Colonial Boy’.

-The tours were top-heavy with talent – as well as the Quartet there would be Toni Williams and the Tremellos, guitarist Bob Paris, female impersonator Noel McKay, singer Kim Kreuger, and various local acts from each centre.
+The tours were top-heavy with talent – as well as the Quartet there would be Toni Williams and the Tremellos, guitarist Bob Paris, female impersonator Noel McKay, singer Kim Krueger, and various local acts from each centre.

 Miller also took his charges to Australia, booking them into a vaudeville show, Nats in the Belfry, which played extended seasons at Tivoli theatres in Sydney and Melbourne.

 While singing the same three songs night after night was frustrating, the experience taught the band a lot about stagecraft and showmanship, as well as giving Morrison the opportunity for some professional singing lessons.